 They are priests and have no warrant to believe what I say except as they see it from the Scriptures.
 Otherwise I am putting my authority in the place of God’s.

-16 Examples of How My Pastoral Ministry Shapes My Preaching.
+Sixteen Examples of How My Pastoral Ministry Shapes My Preaching.

 1. Two pastoral experiences confirmed deeply in me in the early years of my ministry that the sheer greatness and holiness and glory of the sovereignty of God unfolded with rich biblical explanation and illustration and minimal personal application can have powerful personal, pastoral effect for good.

-One was New Years 1984 and I preached on Isaiah 6:1-8 with the resolve to have no personal application to a contemporary situation but to spend the entire time talking about God and his greatness with as much richness as I could.
-In the audience was man and his wife who had just discovered that their three little girls were being molested by an relative for some years past.
+One was New Year’s 1984 and I preached on Isaiah 6:1–8 with the resolve to have no personal application to a contemporary situation but to spend the entire time talking about God and his greatness with as much richness as I could.
+In the audience was man and his wife who had just discovered that their three little girls were being molested by a relative for some years past.
 A couple months later the dad came to me when it all came out and said: What got us through those days was the majesty of God’s holiness that you held up on New Year’s.

 The other was in October 1987.
 I was just beginning a series on Malachi.
 During the first morning service, if I have my facts right, a man in our church collapsed.
 His wife rode with him to the hospital.
 I found out about it between services and then just before I entered the second service I found out he had died of a heart attack.
-I told the people, we prayed for his wife and the service when forward under an amazing seriousness.
+I told the people, we prayed for his wife and the service went forward under an amazing seriousness.
 Just before I was to preach I saw his wife come through the balcony doors and sit down to hear me preach.
-The text was “Jacob I loved, Esau I hated” (Mal.
-1:2-3).
+The text was “Jacob I loved, Esau I hated” (Malachi 1:2–3).
 I wondered what I should do.
 I prayed for God to use it and went ahead.
 She came to me afterward and thanked me for the word and said she just needed to have a clear vision of God at this time.

 2. I find that in talking to people that many do not have a heart relationship with Christ but only a head knowledge.
 They tell me that over time my passion has awakened theirs.

 This confirms my conviction that preaching is expository exultation and that the exultation has that kind of effect because God intends it to.
-That is what preaching by real human beings is for—to inform and awaken.
+That is what preaching by real human beings is for — to inform and awaken.
 To instruct and inspire.
 To show people, not just tell them, what relationship of joy and faith in Christ looks like.